Skip to main content

 1. Overview

-This process reads a customer‑submitted KYC document (such as a passport, driver’s licence, or national ID) and extracts the essential data fields into a clear, plain‑text report.
-The report also highlights any missing information, format errors, or mismatches.
+This agent reads a customer‑submitted KYC document (such as a passport, driver’s licence, or national ID) and extracts the essential data fields into a clear, plain‑text report.
+It then highlights any missing information, format errors, or mismatches.
 The output is a concise, human‑readable report that a compliance analyst can use to confirm that the KYC submission meets the required standards.

 2. Business Value